Learning a foreign language is part of the primary National Curriculum and is a requirement for all children within key stage 2.

 FRENCH STATEMENT OF INTENT

 Springbank Primary Academy uses the Language Angels scheme of work and resources to ensure we offer a relevant, broad, vibrant and ambitious French curriculum that will inspire and excite our pupils by using a wide variety of topics and themes.
+Language Angels is implemented through a systematic approach to the three pillars of language learning: phonics, grammar and vocabulary.
 All pupils will be expected to achieve their full potential by encouraging high expectations and excellent standards in their French learning - the ultimate aim being that pupils will feel willing and able to continue studying languages beyond key stage 2.

 We will provide a dynamic programme of study that will ensure that the foreign language knowledge of our pupils progresses within each academic year and is extended year upon year throughout the primary phase.
 We will revisit learning regularly to ensure pupils are expanding their vocabulary and have opportunities to practice and rehearse the language they have already learned.